Sanjay-Swain/Contact-Book/README.md

 Well you already got it in your computer just go there and use it.
 > NOTE: Even if you delete the executable file or the code the data you
 > entered will remain in the database.
 To completely delete those.
 Go to
-> the location and delete this:
+> the location below and delete the file:
 > > C:/Contact Book/Contacts.db

 ## Build with